NicolasGuilloux/blade-shadow-beta/README.md

 See issues in this [gist](https://gist.github.com/Kabouik/f738c03f5dbb8a363870e4eddced3e54) or this [ticket](https://dev.solus-project.com/T6736) on dev-solus.org.

+# Support

+If you want to support me, rather than make donations, I prefer to use the referral program for Shadow.
+My code is `NICNC9DP`.
+You can also use the following link:  https://shop.shadow.tech/invite/NICNC9DP

 # Acknowledgments

 Thanks to **Alex^#1629** on Discord for being available every time somebody needs to kill a bug.
 Thanks a lot for the wonderful AppImage!